Five facts about LGBTQ+ fostering and adoption

-Same-sex couples have had the legal right to adopt since 2005 and the number of children adopted by same-sex parents is growing every year.
-Read our five facts about LGBT adoption.
+Same-sex couples and single LGBTQ+ adopters have had the legal right to adopt since 2005, and the number of children adopted by same-sex parents is growing every year.
+Read our five facts about LGBTQ+ adoption.

 1. It's definitely a thing